The Management Plan of the GlueX Collaboration

 3.5.1 The structure of the CB

-The elected representative body of the collaboration is the CB.
-Its membership will consist of six voting members called CB Oﬃcers.
-The CB Oﬃcers will be elected directly by the Collaboration membership and they will choose their own chair.
-The Spokesperson, Deputy-Spokesperson, and the Hall D Leader, who cannot be elected to the CB, can attend CB meetings upon invitation by the CB Chair.
+The Collaboration Board is the elected representative body of the collaboration.
+Its membership will consist of six voting members called CB Officers.
+The CB Officers will be elected directly by the Collaboration membership, and they will choose their own Chairperson.
+Members of the Executive Group are ineligible for CB membership, but may attend CB meetings upon invitation.
 No more than one voting member per institution or institutional group may be elected to serve on the CB.
-The CB membership tenure will be two years, with no more than two terms served consecutively for any member.
+The CB membership tenure will be two years, with no more than two terms served consecutively by any member.
 In the event that a current CB member changes institutions, the CB member will continue to serve on the CB for the remaining term as originally elected.

 3.5.2 The mandate of the CB

 The role of the CB is to address all issues related to the overall framework of the collaboration.
-It will act as custodian of the bylaws and function in accordance with these bylaws concerning new membership application as well as changes to the existing membership.
-On major issues which aﬀect the structure of the collaboration and the MP, both the CB and the general membership vote will be required.
-The exact mechanism will be deﬁned in the bylaws, to be deﬁned after the adoption of this MP.
+It will act as custodian of the bylaws and function in accordance with these bylaws concerning new membership applications as well as changes to the existing membership.
+On major issues which affect the structure of the collaboration and the MP, votes from both the CB and the general membership will be required.

 The CB represents the interests of the membership in all aspects relating to the objectives of the GlueX Collaboration.
+The CB will meet as needs arise, and not less than three times within a calendar year.
 It is expected that the CB Chair will play an active role in the governance of the collaboration and will bring issues of interest and concern of the membership to the attention of the EG and JLab management.
-The CB may recommend to the membership the removal of either the Spokesperson or Deputy Spokesperson by a two-third majority in the CB vote.
-The CB will meet regularly as conditions and needs arise and not less than three times within a calendar year.
+The CB may initiate a membership vote on the removal of either the Spokesperson or Deputy Spokesperson, following a two-thirds majority vote of the CB.

-The CB, together with the EG, is entrusted with the well being of the Collaboration.
-All avenues of communication and substantive exchange of views will be pursued among these two committees and that electronic polling and conference calls will be employed to enhance the time response and frequency of contact between these two groups, over and above formal CB meetings a few times a year.
+The CB and EG are entrusted with the well-being of the Collaboration.
+All avenues of communication and substantive exchange of views will be pursued among these two committees, and electronic polling and conference calls will be employed to enhance the time of response and frequency of contact between these two groups, supplementing the formal CB meetings.